pilotmoon/popclipweb/site/dev/script-fields.md

-# Using Scripts

-## Script Fields
+# Script fields

-These strings are available in Shell Script and AppleScript extensions.
-Where no value is available, the field will be set to an empty string.
+These values are available in Shell Script and AppleScript extensions.
+Where no value is available, it will be set to an empty string.

 | Field Name             | Shell Script Variable                | AppleScript Placeholder                | Description                                                                                                                                                                                                                   |
 | ---------------------- | ------------------------------------ | -------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |